DarwinAwardWinner/transfercoder/README.md

   relative or absolute paths, and the device may expect them in odd formats.
 You'll need to come up with your own solution here, or just use a media player that handles them.
-* Replaygain tags are not copied.
+* Replaygain tags are intentionally not copied.
 This is because in my experience, different formats of the same song need different adjustments, even though in theory they should have identical volumes.
-So replaygain your library on your device after syncing.
+So just add replaygain to your transcoded library on your device after syncing.
 If only there was a [tool](https://github.com/DarwinAwardWinner/rganalysis) for that too.

-# Why

-This written both as a useful tool for myself, as well as a way for me to write a basic parallel python program.